PatyTheImp/Csharp-exercises/README.md

 ## Tarefa 25:
 Another tic tac toe project.
 This project was made in a way, where the instructions to each method where given to us individually.
 In the end everything was put together.

+## Tarefa 30:
+Introdution to Windows Forms.
+App simulating a costumer service with the intent for us to learn about collections.